Internship Spotlight: Karlee Corvasce '15

 Interns at the police department are exposed to as many aspects of the job as possible—including observing emergency response and crisis negotiation teams and even going on ridealongs with patrol officers.
 “The real world is about relationships, and we try to instill upon them the importance of cultivating professional relationship sand building a positive reputation in your field,” Heiberger says.

 Heiberger believes in the importance of a liberal arts education in relation to criminal justice.
-He believes his career is that much stronger thanks to his time at Moravian College, and thinks nothing of giving back.
+He believes his career is that much stronger thanks to his time at Moravian University, and thinks nothing of giving back.
 “I recognize the opportunities that Moravian provided for me, so I feel a happy obligation to this institution,” he says.
 “This is just one way I can pay it back."